jakob-fyi/ng-adv/demos/02-components-forms/component-forms/src/assets/markdown/bootstrap.md

-Examine sample `boostrap-standalone` in this modules folder.
+Examine sample `standalone-component-app` in this modules folder.
 Do not forget to examine `main.ts`:

 ```typescript
 ...